 Mites are a tiny type of arachnid, but they don't look like a spider.
 These external parasites are typically unable to be seen without the use of a microscope and can infect different parts of a cat.
 Preventative medications can be used to help keep a cat from getting mites, but they usually need to be administered monthly.
 The types of mites seen on cats include:

-- Demodex - Also referred to as demodectic mites and demodectic mange, Demodex is a genus of mites that lives on or in the skin of cats and an infection of these mites is called demodecosis.
-Two different species of demodex can be found on cats: Demodex cati and Demodex gatoi.
-Normally there are very small amounts of these mites on a healthy cat, but if a cat is immunosuppressed they may overpopulate and cause itching, hairloss, skin inflammation, and crusting.
-Diagnosis of these mites typically requires a scraping of the skin and analysis under a microscope.
+- Demodex - Also referred to as demodectic mites and demodectic mange, Demodex is a genus of mites that lives on or in the skin of cats, and infection of these mites is called demodecosis.
+Two different species of Demodex can be found on cats: Demodex cati and Demodex gatoi.
+Normally there are very small amounts of these mites on a healthy cat, but if a cat is immunosuppressed they may overpopulate and cause itching, hair loss, skin inflammation, and crusting.
+Diagnosis of these mites typically requires scraping of the skin and analysis under a microscope.
 Treatment involves topical and/or injectable medications to kill the mites and treat the symptoms of the infection.

 - Walking Dandruff - Known technically as Cheyletiella mites, an infection of these mites is called cheyletiellosis.
 They get their name from the way they look and the scaling that they cause to the skin.
 They may be able to be seen moving around on a cat without a microscope or otoscope but are very tiny.
-They cause itching as well as the skin scaling but are easily treated with topical medications.
+They cause itching as well as skin scaling but are easily treated with topical medications.

 - Scabies - Also called notoedric mange, scabies mites burrow into the skin of cats.
 The specific mite that causes scabies in cats is Notoedres cati and it is very closely related to the sarcoptic mange that dogs get.
 It is very rare but causes itching, crusting, and scaling of the skin.
 It is usually treated with topical medications.